Launching a new product is exciting but also risky. You’ve got a great idea, but how do you know if...

 1. Decide if you are going to use judgement forecasting, quantitative forecasting or a combination of both.

 Judgement forecasting as the name suggests is the process of using intuition and experience to forecast the year’s income and expenses.
+This method often involves gathering insights from key executives or experienced team members—sometimes a panel of C-suite leaders, and in smaller companies, perhaps just the founder.
+Their expertise can be invaluable, especially when you’re breaking new ground, launching a new product, or operating in an environment where historical data is scarce or not particularly relevant.
+While this approach is more subjective, it leverages industry know-how and gut instinct to guide your revenue estimates, which can be crucial when reliable numbers simply don’t exist.
 On the other hand, quantitative forecasting is a more scientific approach and involves using previous years revenue data from your own business or other similar businesses in the industry as a basis for tracking trends and making predictions.
 A combination of these two methods will help you achieve a more accurate prediction of the upcoming fiscal year.

 2. Use the previous years’ revenue statement